deepaucksharma/psql-next/database-intelligence-mvp/docs/QUICK_START.md

 # Quick Start Guide

-Get the Database Intelligence Collector running in minutes using our new Taskfile automation system.
+Get the Database Intelligence Collector running in minutes.
+This guide focuses on the minimal, production-ready configuration that works out of the box.

 ## Prerequisites

 - Docker and Docker Compose
-- Go 1.21+ (for custom builds)
 - Task (build automation tool)
+- (Optional) Go 1.21+ for building from source
-- New Relic account with license key
+- (Optional) New Relic account with license key for cloud export

 ## Install Task